 The X100F writes its imaging data to SDXC cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100F and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
+Both the X100F and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X100F: